-This ongoing commitment is also reflected in the Niagara Peninsula Conservation Authority's successful acquisition of some of the most sensitive conservation lands found within the Niagara Peninsula Watershed.
-It now owns more than 2,900 hectares (7,165 acres) that are held in public trust.
-The Authority's stewardship allows the public to enjoy the watershed's most distinctive heritage and natural resources at conservation areas such as St. Johns, Beamer Memorial, Ball's Falls, Woodend, Chippawa Creek, Long Beach, Wainfleet Bog, Morgan's Point and Binbrook.
-Each of these lands offer diverse recreational and educational opportunities to experience nature's beauty.
+This ongoing commitment is also reflected in the Niagara Peninsula Conservation Authority's successful acquisition of some of the most sensitive conservation lands found within Niagara.
+It now owns over 2,832 hectares (7005 acres) that are held in public trust.
+The Authority's stewardship allows the public to enjoy Niagara's distinctive heritage and natural resources at conservation areas such as St. Johns, Beamer Memorial, Ball's Falls, Woodend, Chippawa Creek, Long Beach, Wainfleet Bog, Morgan's Point and Binbrook.
+Each of these unique resources offer diverse recreational and educational opportunities to experience nature's beauty.

-With its unique features, the Niagara Peninsula is one of the most complex watersheds in the Province.
-Some of the major watercourses that flow through its landscape include Black Creek, Niagara River, Welland River, and the Twenty Mile Creek.
-Nestled between Lake Erie and Lake Ontario and extending over the southern portion of the Niagara Escarpment, the Niagara Peninsula has truly unique climatic and biotic zones that are unlike anywhere else in North America.
+With its unique resources, the Niagara Peninsula is one of the most complex watersheds in the Province.
+It includes lands drained by the Niagara River, Twenty Mile Creek, the Welland River, and the Welland Canal.
+Nestled between Lake Erie and Lake Ontario and transversed by the Niagara Escarpment, the Niagara Peninsula has truly unique climatic and biotic zones that are unlike anywhere else in North America.

-Species diversity is key in Niagara, where more than 2,250 species of plants and animals live.
-Unfortunately, nearly 10% of these species are considered to be rare or at risk, due to habitat loss, urban sprawl, invasive species competition, pollution and climate change.
+Species diversity is key in Niagara, where well over 2,200 species of plants and animals live.
+Unfortunately, nearly 10% of these species are considered to be rare or at risk due to habitat loss, urban sprawl, invasive species competition, pollution and climate change.
 The Conservation Authority has long recognized the importance of partnerships to assist in addressing these challenges, realizing that our strength lies in the continued involvement and cooperation of many community groups, all levels of government, and area residents.
-In this guide you will find ways to make a difference as we strive towards a more sustainable environment.
+As a watershed resident, you can help ensure that our water and land is as healthy as possible.
+Please read on to find out how you can make a difference in creating a healthy and sustainable environment.